Chart Color Schemes

 Lowood has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Lowood's population is estimated at around 4,359 as of Nov 2025.
-This reflects an increase of 277 people (6.8%) since the 2021 Census, which reported a population of 4,082 people.
-The change is inferred from the resident population of 4,313, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 22 validated new addresses since the Census date.
-This level of population equates to a density ratio of 163 persons per square kilometer, providing significant space per person and potential room for further development.
-Lowood's 6.8% growth since census positions it within 2.9 percentage points of the national average (9.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 57.99999999999999% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+As of Feb 2026, the population of the suburb of Lowood is estimated at around 4,364.
+This reflects an increase of 282 people since the 2021 Census, which reported a population of 4,082.
+The change is inferred from AreaSearch's estimation of the resident population at 4,313 following examination of the latest ERP data release by the ABS in June 2024 and an additional 23 validated new addresses since the Census date.
+This level of population equates to a density ratio of 163 persons per square kilometer.
+Population growth for the suburb was primarily driven by interstate migration, contributing approximately 57.99999999999999% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
-Moving forward with demographic trends, an above median population growth of statistical areas analysed by AreaSearch is projected, with the Lowood SA2 expected to increase by 1,034 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 24.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Moving forward with demographic trends, a significant population increase in the suburb of Lowood is forecast, with an expected increase of 1,032 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 24.3% in total over the 17 years.

 Frequently Asked Questions - Population